 Manuscripts of Perspectives on Emerging Planning Topics should be around 2,000 to 3,000 words including tables, figures and references.
 Tables and figures count as 250 words if they fit on one page or less, otherwise they count as 500 words.
 The abstract should not exceed 100 words.

 Peer-review policy.
-JPL applies double-blind review process.
+JPL applies double-anonymize review process.
 Please remove all identifying information before submission.
 In addition to author names, these may include acknowledgments, citations to works in progress, and forthcoming articles.
 Please submit your manuscript file with author names and contact information cut from the text, and placed in a separate word document.

 Special issue policy.
 Scholars interested in leading Special Issues will propose their ideas to the Editor.
 The Editor, the Editorial Board, and SAGE will evaluate the Special Issue proposals.
 The proposals should clearly argue the case for the Special Issue, outline the plan for soliciting papers, and the expected structure of the Special Issue.
 Based on the topic, JPL Special Issues may include original research articles, in addition to review articles and perspectives.
 The Call for Submissions should clearly discuss the details regarding the article types considered for the Special Issue.
 We expect Special Issues to start with an editorial that sets the agenda for the issue.
 All papers submitted for the Special Issue will go through JPL’s peer-review process.
 The process will be managed by the Editor and the Special Issue Guest Editor(s).
 We anticipate one special per year.
 Please contact the Editor for details and required information prior to submitting a Special Issue proposal.